Maintaining an exclusively defense-oriented policy.

 The author is actually a former JGSDF member.
 Extra points for authenticity of the JSDF.

-In the Ultra Series, especially in the Showa ones, the JSDF usually aid the Science Patrol and Ultramen, only to prove just as useless as in the franchise's sister franchise the Godzilla series.
+In the Ultra Series, especially in the Showa ones, the JSDF usually aid the Science Patrol and Ultramen, only to prove just as useless as in the franchise's sister, the Godzilla series.
+Exceptions with Ultraman Tiga, Ultraman Nexus, and Ultraman Mebius, which are notable for having extremely competent defense forces.

 The members of Dengeki Sentai Changeman are part of a global JSDF-like organization, the EDF (Earth Defense Force) created in preparation for an alien invasion.